JG8203/STT101A-Project/README.md

 - [x] Obtain a random sample of size n = 70.
 - [x] Create a new Excel file "Sample Data Set" with only the data from the 70 sampled households.
 - [ ] Apply the following using the "Sample Data Set", Excel and PHStat:
-  - [ ] Interval Estimation of One Population Mean
+  - [ ] Topic: Does location type affect poverty status?
+Statistical Test: Chi-Square Test
-  - [ ] Interval Estimation of One Population Proportion
+  - [ ] Topic: Is there a correlation between monthly income and monthly expenditure?
+Statistical Test: Correlation and Regression Analysis
-  - [ ] Hypothesis Testing of One Population Mean (z-test or t-test)
+  - [ ] Topic: Is the proportion of agricultural households different in coastal areas compared to upland and metropolis?
+Statistical Test: Chi-Square Test for Equality of Proportions
-  - [ ] Hypothesis Testing of One Population Proportion (z-test)
+  - [ ] Topic: Does the sex of the head of the household have an effect on the total number of members in the household?
+Statistical Test: Independent Samples t-test
-  - [ ] Hypothesis Testing for Two Population Means (Independent sample t-test)
+  - [ ] Topic: Do households in different poverty classifications spend the same proportion of their income on food?
+Statistical Test: Chi-Square Test for Equality of Proportions
-  - [ ] Hypothesis Testing for Two Population Proportions
+  - [ ] Topic: Are households in upland, metropolis, and coastal areas using different types of roof materials?
+Statistical Test: Chi-Square Test for Equality of Proportions
-  - [ ] Analysis of Variance
+  - [ ] Topic: Is the average age of the head of the household different for households with single, extended, and nonrelative members?
+Statistical Test: Analysis of Variance (ANOVA)
-  - [ ] Chi-Square Test of Equality of Several Proportions
+  - [ ] Topic: Is the average monthly income of households with predominantly strong materials (for either roof or walls) different from those with light or salvaged materials?
+Statistical Test: Independent Samples t-test
-  - [ ] Linear Correlation and Regression
+  - [ ] Topic: Is there a correlation between the age of the head of the household and the number of members aged less than 5 years old?
+Statistical Test: Correlation and Regression Analysis
-- [ ] Write interpretations for the intervals from interval estimation.
+  - [ ] Topic: Is there a difference in monthly expenditure between poor, almost poor, and non-poor households?
+Statistical Test: Analysis of Variance (ANOVA)
 - [ ] Perform the 5-step test of hypothesis, formulate the group's hypotheses, and draw conclusions.
 - [ ] Create a PowerPoint/Slide presentation with the complete report following all previous instructions.